 Implement Schema.org JSON-LD

 Add comprehensive structured data to every public-facing page.
 Use Organization, Product, SoftwareApplication, Article, FAQPage, and HowTo types as appropriate.
-Validate with Google's Rich Results Test.
-This is the single highest-ROI optimization for AI discoverability.
+Validate with Google's Rich Results Test and treat schema as a practical disambiguation layer for AI discoverability.

 Create llms.txt and Configure robots.txt